ShaNaim/auth-flow-api/readme.md

 ---

-This guide covers the essential steps to get started with `shopmate-api`, as well as details on contributing and maintaining code quality.
+This guide covers the essential steps to get started with `auth-flow-api`, as well as details on contributing and maintaining code quality.
 Happy

 coding!

+## License 📄

+MIT License - See [LICENSE](https://github.com/ShaNaim/auth-flow-api/blob/main/LICENSE) for full text.

+---